 When you should not visit

 Do not visit if you have:

 - been told you are a close contact of someone with COVID-19

 - any symptoms of COVID-19 or any other infection, including a cold or flu

 - symptoms of gastroenteritis, such as diarrhoea and vomiting

 If you have any of these symptoms, wait until at least 2 days after any symptoms have gone before visiting.

-If you are a close contact, you will need until you have to self-isolated for 14 days.
+If you are a close contact, you will need to wait until you have restricted your movements for 14 days.

-If you have been tested for coronavirus, do not visit until you are told that it is safe to do so.
+If you have been tested for COVID-19, do not visit until you are told that it is safe to do so.